vhn0912/unmineable-api/README.md

         "paid": "0", →  Total paid until current time, the amount is cached by every 15 minutes.
         "last_payment": null, →  Timestamp for the last payment.
         "payment_threshold": "30", →  Current payment threshold.
-        "mining_fee": "0.75" →  Can also be: "1", if no referral code is being used in any worker.
+        "mining_fee": "0.75", →  Can also be: "1", if no referral code is being used in any worker.
-    }
+        "coin": "TRX", →  Coin symbol
+        "network": "TRX" →  Selected payout network symbol }
 }
 ```